celery/celery/docs/userguide/configuration.rst

 Default: 5.0 seconds.

-Socket timeout for connections to Redis from the result backend in seconds (int/float)
+Socket timeout for reading/writing operations to the Redis server in seconds (int/float), used by the redis result backend.

 .. _conf-cassandra-result-backend: